What Did LaVar Ball Do for a Living?

 In 2016, LaVar founded an athletic apparel company called Big Baller Brand, or “BBB” for short.
 Advertisements for the organization have centered heavily on Lonzo and his brothers.

 LaVar’s also shown a penchant for controversy.
-Within the past three years, he’s claimed that he could have beaten Michael Jordan one-on-one in college and that Lonzo is more talented than two-time NBA champion Steph Curry.
+He once claimed that he could have beaten Michael Jordan one-on-one in college and that Lonzo is more talented than two-time NBA champion Steph Curry.
 Both claims provoked outrage from journalists.
-And the media really had a field day this past March, when BBB honored Lonzo by putting out a line of $495 sneakers.
+And the media really had a field day in March 2017, when BBB honored Lonzo by putting out a line of $495 sneakers.
 During the frenzy, the great Shaquille O’Neal recorded himself lambasting Ball in rap form.

-Sports enthusiasts aren’t the only people who’ve taken issue with LaVar Ball’s statements; last month, he managed to tick off Donald Trump.
+Sports enthusiasts aren’t the only people who’ve taken issue with LaVar Ball’s statements; he managed to tick off Donald Trump when he was president.
 Their feud started when LiAngelo was visiting China for an exhibition game in November 2017.
 He and two UCLA teammates were accused of shoplifting and detained by the authorities.
 Trump, who was also in China at the time, discussed the matter with President Xi Jinping.
 Following their chat, LiAngelo and his fellow players were released on bail—and thus dodged a potential 10-year prison sentence.
 Although the UCLA students thanked Trump, LiAngelo’s father publicly refused to do so himself.

 After the dust had somewhat settled, Ball did end up sending Trump three pairs of those $500 sneakers.
-“They’re a hot item,” Ball told CNN's Chris Cuomo.
+“They’re a hot item,” Ball told CNN.